10 Best Hikes at Lake Louise

 Hiking reveals the hidden gems you may not otherwise think about, like clear babbling brooks, vibrant summer wildflowers, glorious fall colors, and wildlife.
 Little creatures like pikas, hoary marmots, and chipmunks will likely join you for lunch as you sit on the rocks and rest your legs, but if you're lucky, you may get a glimpse of larger wildlife as well.
 Occasionally group hiking with four participants is enforced when grizzly bears are in the vicinity of a particular hike.

 All the hikes below are within a small geographical area, and if you can stay right at Lake Louise, access will be easiest.
-If that's not an option, be aware that parking is at a premium at both Lake Louise and especially Moraine Lake and that the park has recently implemented a shuttle program.
+Parking is limited at Lake Louise and you have to take a shuttle to Moraine Lake.
+Reservations for the Parks Canada Shuttle are required in advance and can be purchased online.

 1. Lake Louise Shoreline Trail